ztimmons/dsc-instance-variables-lab-houston-ds-060319/README.md

 # add the passengers attribute and assign it to the list_of_passengers
 ```

 Alright, great!
-Now we have some attributes on our driver that we can work with.
-Let's create an instance method in the Driver class called `passenger_names` which returns a list of all the passengers' names/
+Now you have some attributes on the driver that you can work with.
+Create an instance method in the Driver class called `passenger_names` which returns a list of all the passengers' names/
 Your output should look like `['alex', 'michelle', 'jake', 'ashleigh']`.